-Sensory Defensiveness results in behaviors that create barriers to lifestyle performance.
-Occupational therapists are trained to reduce its ugly effects.
-At a Sensory Defensiveness certification we used role-playing to gain compassion to this behavior.
-We were challenged to lead one of our peers around the conference grounds for a total of ten minutes.
-The peer had to keep their eyes closed while the leader had free reign to command them to reach, stoop, step…any action to challenge a sensory experience into feeling lost or without defense.
+One challenge was to lead a peer outdoors.
+Over ten minutes their eyes remained closed while the leader had free reign to command them to reach, stoop, step…any action to challenge a sensory experience into feeling lost or without defense.

-The woman I led now laughs about my command to reach into a thorny bush – a friendship beginning at the hand of suffering.
-A natural tension is created with suffering.
 Both a physical consequence (like skin pierced by a thorn) or a mental consequence (like feeling lost) will cause a sensation to react.
-The impact is based on behaviors that follow.
-It’s the action that follows behavior that directly effects relationships.
+The impact of suffering is based on responsive behaviors that follow the sensation.
+The action following behavior directly effects performance outcomes including teamwork and productivity.

-Your brain is like a file cabinet.
+The brain is like a file cabinet.
 Let’s call it Brain Files.
 For instance, Pierced Skin may be filed under Scream.
 Scream may be filed under Pain.
 Pain under Trust.
 Get the picture?
-It’s all in the same file cabinet.
-The body’s initial reaction is in the Sensation Folder which directs which Behavior Folder to go to next.
-The objects you touch, see, hear, smell are its beginning.
-For optimal health or restoring health in your Brain Files consider supporting body, mind, soul work with health-driven environments, activities, people.

 GIG Design | Occupational Lifestyle